 Local government reorganisation

-In February the government set out its plans for local government reorganisation.
+In February 2025, the government set out its plans for local government reorganisation.
 For Hampshire and the Isle of Wight this would mean replacing Hampshire County Council, Portsmouth City Council, Southampton City Council and all the district and borough councils, including our council, with unitary councils of population sizes of around 500,000, although lower numbers will be considered.
-The aim is to make it clear to residents and businesses who is responsible for all local government services in an area and allow a more holistic and joined up approach to providing services with the aim of ensuring better outcomes for local people.

 Basingstoke and Deane is a district council and is responsible for determining planning applications, collecting rubbish and recycling, keeping your streets clean and tidy, allocating affordable housing and homelessness prevention, licensing and other services and activities.

-As the upper tier authority, Hampshire County Council is responsible for services including schools, social services, public transport, highways, waste disposal, trading standards and more.
+Hampshire County Council is responsible for services including schools, social services, public transport, highways, waste disposal, trading standards and more.

 The creation of new unitary councils would mean all these responsibilities would be merged and delivered by new unitary councils for each area of Hampshire.